Liz and her husband have stayed in many hotels and like to share their experience to help fellow travellers make informed hotel choices.

 Tip: When helping yourself to snacks and drinks in your room, be careful to check what is free and what is chargeable.
 We were tempted by the Czech biscuits and the peanuts until we realized how much they would cost.

-For those of you wondering if the bottle of wine promised for the delayed check-in ever arrived.
+If you are wondering if the bottle of wine promised for the delayed check-in ever arrived.
 I am pleased to be able to report that it appeared in our room later in the day.

 There were telephones on both desktops, as well as an additional one by the bed.